-- CO 1: Analyse the emergence of Mauryan, Gupta empires during the classical age in India - CO 2: To understand the various factors leading to rise and fall of empires and emergence of new dynasties and their Culture, society, administration, polity and religion specifically of Kushans and Vardhanas in the Punjab - CO 3: Students will be adept in constructing original historical argument based on primary source material research - CO 4: To have an insight on the existing Literature of this period and understand the past developments in the light of present scenario. - CO 5: To enable students to have thorough insight into the various forms/styles of Architecture and synthesis of Indo Muslim Art and Architecture in Punjab
+CO 1: Analyse the emergence of Mauryan, Gupta empires during the classical age in India

+CO 2: To understand the various factors leading to rise and fall of empires and emergence of new dynasties and their Culture, society, administration, polity and religion specifically of Kushans and Vardhanas in the Punjab
-B.Voc (Artificial Intelligence and Data Science) Semester- II

-Punjab History and Culture (C. 320 to 1000 B.C.)

-(Special paper in lieu of Punjabi Compulsory)
+CO 3: Students will be adept in constructing original historical argument based on primary source material research

+CO4: To have an insight on the existing Literature of this period and understand the past developments in the light of present scenario.

+CO 5: To enable students to have thorough insight into the various forms/styles of Architecture and synthesis of Indo - Muslim Art and Architecture in Punjab Bachelor of Vocation (Artificial Intelligence and Data Science) Semester II Punjab History and Culture (From Earliest Times to C. 320) (Special paper in lieu of Punjabi Compulsory) (For those students who are not domicile of Punjab) Course Code: BVIL-2431

-- 1. Question paper shall consist of four Units - 2.
-Examiner shall set 8 questions in all by selecting Two Questions of equal marks from each Unit. - 3.
-Candidates shall attempt 5 questions in 600 words, by at least selecting One Question from each Unit and the 5th question may be attempted from any of the four Units. - 4.
-Each question will carry 8 marks
+1. Question paper shall consist of four Units

+2. Examiner shall set 8 questions in all by selecting Two Questions of equal marks from each Unit.

+3. Candidates shall attempt 5 questions in 600 words, by at least selecting One Question from each Unit and the 5th question may be attempted from any of the four Units.

+4. Each question will carry 8 marks